 Using Standard Deviation With Mutual Funds

-If you've done extensive research when analyzing mutual funds, you may have run across a statistical analysis term called standard deviation.
+If you've done extensive research when analyzing mutual funds, you may have run across a statistical analysis term called standard deviation (not to be confused with downside deviation).
 The term many sound complex and perhaps beyond the comprehension of anyone other than a math major but using standard deviation with mutual funds can be simple and useful.

 Standard Deviation Definition - Mutual Funds

 Standard deviation is a statistical measurement that shows how much variation there is from the arithmetic mean (simple average).
 Investors describe standard deviation as the volatility of past mutual fund returns.

 In simple terms, a greater standard deviation indicates higher volatility, which means the mutual fund's performance fluctuated high above the average but also significantly below it.
 Therefore many investors use the terms volatility and standard deviation interchangeably.

 Standard Deviation Example With Mutual Funds

 If XYZ mutual fund has an average annual return (mean) of 8% and a standard deviation of 3%, then an investor may expect the return of the fund to be between 5% and 11% 68% of the time (one standard deviation from the mean -- 8% - 3% and 8% + 3%) and between 2% and 14% 95% of the time (two standard deviations from the mean -- 8% - 6% and 8% + 6%).

 But keep in mind that standard deviation is most useful when analyzing the past performance of one mutual fund in isolation.
 Investors holding several mutual funds cannot take the average standard deviation of their portfolio in order to calculate their portfolio’s expected volatility.